osirisQdt2810/algorithms/problems/cses/cheatsheet/readme.md

 32
 </pre></div></div>

-## CSES - Range Queries and Copies
+## 1737.CSES - Range Queries and Copies
 <div class="md"><div class="md"><p>Your task is to maintain a list of arrays which initially has a single array.
 You have to process the following types of queries:</p>
 <ol>
 <li>Set the value <span class="math inline">a</span> in array <span class="math inline">k</span> to <span class="math inline">x</span>.</li>